Home/Insights/IPO Analysis

 Garuda's actual defence revenue is small.
 The market is pricing what Garuda might become three years from now — not what it is today.

-Confirmed clients: Tata, Reliance, Adani, Godrej, Swiggy, Flipkart, L&T, IFFCO, NTPC, NHAI, ISRO, HAL, and DRDO.
-For a ₹118 crore revenue business, that is a disproportionately blue-chip list — product quality and certifications have cleared demanding procurement standards.
+Garuda's disclosed client list includes Tata, Reliance, Adani, Godrej, Swiggy, Flipkart, L&T, IFFCO, NTPC, NHAI, ISRO, HAL, and DRDO.
+For a ₹118 crore revenue business, that is a disproportionately blue-chip list — a signal that product quality and certifications have cleared demanding procurement standards.
+Investors should note, however, that individual revenue contribution and contract status — whether these represent active recurring engagements or pilot projects and MOUs — has not been publicly disclosed.
+The full DRHP will be the first opportunity to verify the revenue weight behind each client relationship.

 The risk remains the mirror image of the opportunity: because Garuda's revenue is substantially government-dependent, contract delays, budget reallocation, or policy revision affect all three verticals simultaneously.
 IdeaForge's 49% revenue collapse in FY25 — entirely attributable to government procurement pausing — is the benchmark for how fast this risk materialises.